-The parish in Wilkowo, a noble’s village, the seat of the Awdaniec – Wilk, and then Bylin – Śreniawit families, was established in 1300.
-The church was founded around 1540 from the foundations of the then owner of the Wilkowo, Piotr Ossowski.
-Earlier, in the second half of the 15th century, beside the temple, a gothic defensive tower was erected, perhaps serving as the residence of the priest or local landlord.
-In the early 18th century the temple was surrounded by a wall, and in 1800 the porch was rebuilt.
+The parish in Wilkowo, a knight’s village, seat of the Awdaniec – Wilk, and then Bylin – Śreniawit families, was established in 1300.
+In 1395, the local parson was recorded for the first time.
+In the second half of the 15th century, next to his church, a Gothic defensive tower was erected, guarding the route from Śmigiel to Wielichów, perhaps also serving as the residence of the parish priest or local landlord.